The Hague should formally investigate Venezuelan ‘crimes against humanity,’ OAS says

 The ICC did not respond to a request for comment.

 The court’s chief prosecutor, Fatou Bensouda, has “acted in ways that are really inexplicable in failing to move to a full investigation,” Jared Genser, one of the report’s authors and OAS special adviser on the responsibility to protect, told The Washington Post.
-He said that while Bensouda “articulated in policy documents from her office that one of the key goals includes promoting prevention and deterrence and putting perpetrators on notice,” she has “been silent on Venezuela.”
+He said while Bensouda “articulated in policy documents from her office that one of the key goals includes promoting prevention and deterrence and putting perpetrators on notice,” she has “been silent on Venezuela.”

 As one example, the report noted that in 2019, the prosecutor’s report on the situation stated 70 people in Venezuela had been killed by security forces or pro-government armed civilians between April and July 2017, and 30 to 47 people were killed by security forces or pro-government armed civilians from Jan.
 21 to Jan.
 25, 2019.
 The OAS, however, had in its 2018 report cited at least 8,292 extrajudicial executions since 2014, a figure corroborated by former Venezuelan attorney general Luisa Ortega Díaz, who defected from the Maduro regime in 2017.